mwangisamkariuki/alx-higher_level_programming/0x00-python-hello_world/README.md

     word_last_2 should contain the last 2 letters of the variable word middle_word should contain the value of the variable word without the first and last letters

+# Task : 8. reate New sentences
+    complete this code to print Object oriented Programming with python